How we assess and approve business cases

 In June 2021, an additional $500 million was invested into the Digital Restart Fund, extending the fund a further year to 2024.
 As a result, the DRF steering committee approved the following changes to the funding rules:

 - Projects that cost more than $5 million are now capped at $20 million.
 (ERC may distribute larger proportions of funding to specific projects on a case-by-case basis).

-- If the total cost of your project is higher than its applicable cap, your cluster will need to co-contribute to make up for the remaining balance or seek an alternative source of funds.
+- If the total cost of your project is higher than its applicable cap, your department will need to co-contribute to make up for the remaining balance or seek an alternative source of funds.